biocorecrg/PhD_course_containers_2024/README.md

 Being comfortable working with the CLI (command-line interface) in a Linux-based environment.
 Knowledge of containers is not mandatory.
 The course materials is online in the dedicated GitHub page for self-learning.

-Practitioners will need to connect during the course to a remote server via the "ssh" protocotol.
+Practitioners will need to connect during the course to a remote server via the "ssh" protocol.
 You can learn about it [here](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work)

 Those who follow the course should be able to use a command-line/screen-oriented text editor (such as nano or vi/vim, which are already available on the server) or to be able to use an editor able to connect remotely.
 For sake of information, below the basics of "nano": https://wiki.gentoo.org/wiki/Nano/Basics_Guide